Yuvraj-glitch1/Test-me/README.md

 Test-Me aims to bridge the urban-rural education divide by ensuring every child—regardless of location—has access to quality practice and fair opportunities to learn.

+🛠️ Installation Guide/ How to Use:-

+1) Visit test-me1.vercel.app in your browser.

+2) Select your class/grade to get syllabus-based quizzes.

+3) Take quizzes, submit answers, and get instant feedback.

+4) Teachers/NGOs can log in to track performance and view analytics.

+📱 (Coming Soon!)
+A dedicated mobile app for easier access.